 WHAT HAPPENS DURING THE SERVICE?

 WHAT KIND OF MUSIC?

 We value participation over perfection in our musical worship.
 For a small church, we are rich in musicians from many musical traditions.
 Together, they lead us in musical worship that is a mix of traditional hymns and chants, contemporary praise songs, and songs from the various languages and cultures that comprise our congregation and our neighborhood.
-Not everyone will know every language or every song, and that's perfectly alright—in fact, it's wonderful!
+Not everyone will know every language or every song, and that's perfectly alright.
 Those occasional unfamiliar languages, rhythms, or choruses remind us that we are part of a multi-lingual, multi-ethnic, multi-cultural community of worshipers around the world.
-(Note: during COVID, our music is pared down to minimize singing/droplet spread.)
+Note: during COVID, our music is pared down to minimize singing/droplet spread.